 Dr. Ravin Garg was born in Troy, Michigan.
 He attended the University of Michigan–Ann Arbor for his undergraduate studies and was elected into both the Phi Beta Kappa and Phi Kappa Phi Honor societies.
 He earned his medical degree from the University of Chicago Pritzker School of Medicine.
 While at the University of Chicago, he was awarded the Humanism in Medicine Award.
-He returned to the University of Michigan for his Internal Medicine Residency.
+He returned to the University of Michigan-Ann Arbor for his Internal Medicine Residency.

 After residency, he was an Instructor of Internal Medicine at Johns Hopkins Hospital.
 He completed his Hematology and Oncology Fellowship at the MD Anderson Cancer Center in Houston, TX, where he served as Chief Fellow for Education and was awarded the Jesse H. Jones teaching award.
 He was also awarded the 2010 LBJ Fellow of the Year.
 While at MD Anderson, Dr. Garg's research focus was Leukemia and he published several peer-reviewed articles that appeared in the Journals Cancer, Leukemia and Blood.
 Dr. Garg is board certified in Medical Oncology and Hematology.